sendaifun/solana-agent-kit/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

 ## Contributors